 Sabra and Shatilla and the Palestinian Exodus

-We are marking another date in the Palestinian Exodus; Sabra and Shatilla Massacre in Lebanon in 1982 under the auspices of Ariel Sharon.
+We are marking another date in the Palestinian Exodus; Sabra and Shatila Massacre in Lebanon in 1982 under the auspices of Ariel Sharon.
 It was among the marking massacres of cruelty and viciousness of a cold-blooded occupation.
-As years scroll by, the assumed numbers that mounted to thousands of victims in that massacre, seem just another chapter in the exodus of the Palestinian people.
+As years scroll by, the assumed numbers that amounted to thousands of victims in that killing, seem just another chapter in the exodus of the Palestinian people.

-As if we are destined to just commemorate miseries of out own life that continues to bring on us worse miseries to add to our mess.
+As if we are destined just to commemorate miseries of out own life that continue to bring on us worse miseries to add to our mess.

-I am not yet sure, if what is happening in these years in its exposure is a result of the outspread of social media or is it just increasing?
-As we insist not to forget the miseries of the past, our present is haunting us with its heavy makings.
+I am not yet sure if what is happening in these years in its exposure is a result of the outspread of social media or is it just increasing?
+As we insist not to forget the miseries of the past, our present is haunting us with its massive makings.

 Whatever is happening in the Aqsa and the old city of Jerusalem is as disturbing and threatening as a single act of terror Israel performs everytime and then.
 I don’t know how much of a coincidence is the name of Sharon related to the massive threat in Jerusalem.
 It was Sharon’s provocations that ignited an intifada in September 2000, when he attempted to “pray” in the Aqsa.

 Each year, in September, and marking the Jewish New Year, the same eruption of clashes seems just to escalate.
-Sometimes try to rationalize with the idea … thinking maybe these people are true people of a faith that seriously guide them to some contemplation in this very same place.
+Sometimes try to rationalize with the idea … thinking maybe these people are genuine people of faith that seriously guide them to some contemplation in this very same place.
 But then I think.
 Contemplation.
-It doesn’t work with force, with guns, with security armed forces, with aggressive provocations.
+It doesn’t work with force, with guns, with armed security forces, with aggressive provocations.

-Each passing day in this life under occupation is only a living prove that the Israeli aspiration is to clear this land from its people to fulfill its created myth on this land.
+Each passing day in this life under occupation is only a living prove that the Israeli aspiration is to make this land from its inhabitants to fulfill its created myth on this land.

 A problem of Palestinians that continue to be….
 Corrupt and fractioned leadership.

-As the situation in al Aqsa and Jerusalem continues to lay brutality and viciousness of fanatic groups, I have been thinking to go to the mosque.
+As the situation in al-Aqsa and Jerusalem continues to lay brutality and viciousness of fanatic groups, I have been thinking to go to the mosque.
 I was quickly taken aback by the thought knowing that I will not be allowed to enter.
 I was thinking about my non-religious looks that always invited the soldiers and the security on the gates to stop me.
 My covered self never tricked the people walking in the mosque yards from stopping me to ask if I was a Muslim.
-I was thinking if I made it inside the checkpoint that is created now, could I make it inside the mosque among my own people.
-Within this mess, I was feeling it maybe a time of reconciliation between how we look and how they want us to look as Muslims.
-My thoughts stopped as I watched more photos of the violations that are taking place in that place.
+I thought if I made it inside the checkpoint that is created now, could I make it inside the mosque among my people.
+Within this mess, I was feeling it may be a time of reconciliation between how we look and how they want us to look like Muslims.
+My thoughts stopped as I watched more photos of the violations that are taking place in that area.

 Fanatic occupation and fanatic people sabotage us.
 I sadly believe, that our path to liberation is still a long way … a long way for us Palestinians to rebuild the Palestinian that has been fractioned into shattered pieces inside us.